Klingebeil/homepage/wiki/Innovation Work/01-wip-reading-list.md

 # Work in Progress Reading List

-This is a collection of articles, books and organizations that inspired and informed my work at the innovation team of the _Süddeutsche Zeitung_ and was part of the „Work in Progress“ zine.
+This is a collection of articles, books and organizations that inspired and informed my work at the innovation team of the _Süddeutsche Zeitung_ and was part of the “Work in Progress” zine.

 A sporadically updated list can also be found on [are.na][1].